parallax/jsPDF/README.md

 ## Custom Fonts
 jsPDF has built in support for some basic fonts like Helvetica and Times.
-If you want to add custom fonts you will have pack them into a separate JavaScript file
+If you want to add custom fonts you will have to pack them into a separate JavaScript file

 ```
 $ node_modules/.bin/jsPDF-makeFonts path/to/fonts_dir -o outputFileName.js